harvard-lil/perma/developer.md

 cd perma
 ```

 Pull the prebuilt services after fetching new code.
-Filecheck builds locally from its pinned source commit:
+Filecheck builds locally from its `main` branch:

 ```
 docker compose pull